clojurists-together/clojuriststogether.org/content/news/2023/Jan. and Feb. Reports for 2023 Long Term Project.md

 ### inf-clojure
 There has been one small improvement here recently:
 * [#208](https://github.com/clojure-emacs/inf-clojure/pull/208) Display message after setting the current REPL.

 ### nREPL
 Things have been relatively quiet on this front.
 There's some ongoing work to improve the test suit and have it running on Windows.
 I've also been in communication with David Miller to discuss the state of nREPL for ClojureCLR and the outstanding work there.
 The project is very close to being usable and it's current status is documented [here](https://github.com/clojure/clr.tools.nrepl#status).
 David could definitely use some help from people knowledgeable in CLR to drive it through the finish line!

-## 2023 Annual Funding: Michiel Borkent
+## 2023 Annual Funding: Michiel Borkent (January 2023)

-**<code>** January 2023 Report</code> </strong>In this post I'll give updates about open source I worked on during January 2023.
+In this post I'll give updates about open source I worked on during January 2023.

-**Sponsors**
-But first off, I'd like to thank all the sponsors and contributors that make this work possible!
+**Sponsors:** But first off, I'd like to thank all the sponsors and contributors that make this work possible!
 Top sponsors:
 * [Clojurists Together](https://clojuriststogether.org/)
 * [Roam Research](https://roamresearch.com/)
 * [Nextjournal](https://nextjournal.com/)